umayrh/umayrh.github.io/_posts/2021-10-28-individuation.md

   * "The individual...a relative reality... does not fully exist by itself"
   * "...individuation does not fully exhaust in a single stroke the potentials of pre-individual reality"

-And so individuation can be redefined without reference to the individual: "a partial and relative resolution that manifests in a system which contains potentials and includes a certain incompatibility with respect to itself, an incompatibility that consists of forces of tension and the impossibility of an interaction between the extreme terms of the dimensions."
+And so individuation can be redefined without reference to the individual as "a partial and relative resolution that manifests in a system which contains potentials and includes a certain incompatibility with respect to itself, an incompatibility that consists of forces of tension and the impossibility of an interaction between the extreme terms of the dimensions."
 In other words, the essential aspect is not the coherence of the individual but the persistence of potentials in a system.

-This lead to a redefinition of ontogenesis - not in terms of the constituted individual - but as a relationship of being and phase-shifting, a re-consideration of being, and a revaluation of the logic of being:
+This lead to a redefinition of ontogenesis - not in terms of the constituted individual - as a relationship of being and phase-shifting, a re-consideration of the nature of being, and a revaluation of the logic of being:
 * "Becoming is a dimension of being, and corresponds to the being's capacity to phase shift"
 * "Pre-individual being is being in which no phase exists"
 * "Individuation corresponds to the appearance of phases in the being that are the phases of the being."